hustvl/BoxCaseg/README.md

 * [GoogleDrive]()

 ### Training
-* 1. After you .
+1. After you .
 More detailed instructions are provided in 'jointraining'.

-* 2. Generate the proxy masks for box-supervised dataset.
+2. Generate the proxy masks for box-supervised dataset.

-* 3. Retrain a Mask R-CNN.
+3. Retrain a Mask R-CNN.

-_For more examples, please refer to the [Documentation](https://example.com)_

 <!-- CITATION -->
 ## Citation